ServBay Database File Management & Migration Guide

 /Applications/ServBay/backup/dump.rdb

-Database migration involves moving your database from one environment (such as another ServBay instance, a remote server, or another local setup) to another.
-This typically means exporting your data from the source environment and importing it into the destination environment.
+Database migration refers to transferring databases from one environment (another ServBay instance, remote server, or other local setup) to another.
+This typically involves exporting data from the source, then importing it in the target environment.

 Migrating MySQL

-How to migrate MySQL is a common scenario in daily development.
+Migrating MySQL is a common scenario in day-to-day development.

 Export the database from the source environment:

-bash# Run in the terminal of the source environment mysqldump -u your_source_username -p your_database > your_database.sql
+bash# Run in the source terminal environment mysqldump -u your_source_username -p your_database > your_database.sql

 1